tomwayson/angular-esri-loader/README.md

 }
 ```

+### In an Angular CLI Application

+To use this library in an [Angular CLI](https://github.com/angular/angular-cli) application, the best place to start is to follow the instructions in [this gist](https://gist.github.com/tomwayson/e6260adfd56c2529313936528b8adacd).

 For an example of how to use this service to lazy load the ArcGIS API and resolve modules in a route, see
 [esri-angular-cli-example's esri-map-resolve.service.ts](https://github.com/tomwayson/esri-angular-cli-example/blob/ab4540912904cf78ccfd904fb3bfa4c69b4aa1da/src/app/esri-map/esri-map-resolve.service.ts).

+### In an angular2-webpack-starter Application

+See [this gist](https://gist.github.com/jwasilgeo/00855ee002aca822e33abd8a7a031f56) for instructions on how to use this library in an [AngularClass/angular2-webpack-starter](https://github.com/AngularClass/angular2-webpack-starter) application.

 ## ArcGIS Types
 This service doesn't make any assumptions about which version of the ArcGIS API you are using, so you will have to manually install the appropriate types.